sberbank-ai-lab/LightAutoML/CONTRIBUTIG.md

         pass

     def _private(self):
-        """By default we aren`t include private members.
+        """By default we aren't include private members.

         Also there may be no docstring.
         """